 Chinese astronauts complete first extravehicular activities for space station construction

+Screen image taken at Beijing Aerospace Control Center on July 4, 2021 shows Chinese astronauts Liu Boming and Tang Hongbo conducting extravehicular activities (EVAs) out of the space station core module Tianhe.
+(Xinhua/Jin Liwang)

-BEIJING, July 4 (Xinhua) -- Chinese astronauts have completed extravehicular activities (EVAs) and returned to the space station core module, according to the China Manned Space Agency (CMSA) on Sunday.
+BEIJING, July 4 (Xinhua) -- Chinese astronauts have completed extravehicular activities (EVAs) and returned to the space station core module Tianhe, according to the China Manned Space Agency (CMSA) on Sunday.

 The first EVAs during the construction of the country's space station were a complete success, the CMSA declared.